15 Adventurous Things to Do in Chiapas, Mexico

 RELATED: The Most Epic Chiapas, Mexico Road Trip Itinerary

 If you’re only looking to do a highlight reel of Chiapas, then that may be okay.
-But otherwise, I seriously recommend spending more time in each place by going on your own.
+Otherwise, I seriously recommend spending more time in each place by going on your own.

 Now let’s discover all the incredible things to do in Chiapas!